Psychomotor Exam

-History and Rationale
+History and Rationale of the Paramedic Portfolio

-In 2017, the National Registry of EMTs (NREMT) changed the way it verifies psychomotor competency for National Registry Paramedic (NRP) Certification.
-Several factors prompted the NREMT to change its psychomotor examination.
+In 2017, the National Registry of EMTs changed the way it verifies psychomotor competency for National Registry Paramedic (NRP) Certification.
+Several factors prompted the National Registry to change its psychomotor examination.
 The first was a desire to ensure protection of the public by assessing psychomotor competency in a way that simulates actual practice in a simulated environment.
 The second factor is that EMS employers often find that while newly certified paramedics know how to perform individual skills, they cannot move to the next level and integrate those skills into scene and patient management.
-Finally, the NREMT now requires that all paramedic candidates graduate from a CAAHEP-approved paramedic program or one that holds a current Letter of Review (LoR) from the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
-Scenario examinations allow the NREMT to incorporate essential attributes of Team Leadership along with scene and patient management, thus better reflecting actual out-of-hospital care as opposed to continuing to test 12 isolated skills.
+Finally, the National Registry now requires that all paramedic candidates graduate from a CAAHEP-approved paramedic program or one that holds a current Letter of Review (LoR) from the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
+Scenario examinations allow the National Registry to incorporate essential attributes of Team Leadership along with scene and patient management, thus better reflecting actual out-of-hospital care as opposed to continuing to test 12 isolated skills.

-PHASE 1 & PORTFOLIO VIDEOS
+PORTFOLIO VIDEOS

-What is the Integrated Out of Hospital Scenario?
+What is the Integrated Out-of-Hospital (IOOH) Scenario?

-Detailed Overview of the Integrated Out of Hospital Scenario (IOOH)
+Detailed Overview of the Integrated Out-of-Hospital (IOOH) Scenario

-How an IOOH Scenario is Scored
+How an Integrated Out-of-Hospital (IOOH) Scenario is Scored

 History of Paramedic Psychomotor Competency Portfolio (02/24/2015)